 At Hopewell Valley Central High School, Dynapower teamed with PSE&G to deliver a 1 MW project using two Dynapower containerized solar plus storage systems.
 This project generates solar energy which is self-consumed by the school, and also features Dynapower’s proprietary backup power capabilities in the event of a grid disturbance.

 Dynapower has successfully delivered all three system architectures for our customers in both grid-tied and microgrid applications.
 When evaluating which of the system architectures is optimal, the options must be compared across a variety of metrics including cost, efficiency, reliability, and flexibility.
-With over a decade of experience in solar plus energy storage and over 350 MWs of inverters deployed worldwide, Dyanpower can assist you in selecting the optimal system for your existing or new PV array.
+With over a decade of experience in solar plus energy storage and over 500 MWs of energy storage solutions deployed worldwide, Dynapower can assist you in selecting the optimal system for your existing or new PV array.